-You are invited to join us at our annual general meeting of shareholders to be held on Wednesday, April 23, 2014 at 11:00 a.m.
+You are invited to join us at our annual and special meeting of shareholders to be held on Wednesday, April 22, 2015 at 11:00 a.m.
 Pacific Daylight Time at the Waterfront Ballroom, at the Fairmont Waterfront Hotel, 900 Canada Place Way, Vancouver, British Columbia.